 Financing of operations: Given financial market developments since 2011, the key priorities of the Company have been the management of the 'Assets and Liabilities' maturity profile, funding in accordance with its strategic investment plan and liquidity risk for operations.
 As a result of these key priority initiatives and in line with its medium term financing plan, Hellenic Petroleum has maintained a mix of long term, medium term and short term credit facilities by taking into consideration bank and debt capital markets' credit capacity as well as cash flow planning and commercial requirements.
-Approximately 67% of total debt is financed by medium to long-term committed credit lines while the remaining debt is being financed by short term working capital credit facilities.
+Approximately 57% of total debt is financed by medium to long-term committed credit lines while the remaining debt is being financed by short term working capital credit facilities.
 Further details of the relevant loans and refinancing are provided in Note 16.

 Capital management: Another key priority of the Company has been the management of its Assets.
-Overall the Company has around €3,9 billion of capital employed which is driven from working capital, investment in fixed assets and its investment in the DEPA Group.
+Overall the Company has around €3,8 billion of capital employed which is driven from working capital, investment in fixed assets and its investment in the DEPA Group.
 Current assets are mainly funded with current liabilities (incl. short-term bank debt) which are used to finance working capital (inventories and receivables).
-As a result of the implementation of the Company's investment plan, during the period 2007-2012, net debt level has increased to approximately 49% of total capital employed while the remaining is financed through shareholders equity.
-The Company has started reducing its net debt levels through utilisation of the incremental operating cashflows, post completion and operation of the new Elefsina refinery.
+Following the implementation of the Company's investment plan, during the period 2007-2012, net debt amounts to 46% of capital employed while the remaining is comprised of shareholders equity.
+The Company has started reducing its net debt levels through utilisation of the incremental operating cash flows, following completion and operation of the new Elefsina refinery.
 This is expected to lead to lower Debt to Equity ratio, better matched Asset and Liability maturity profiles as well as lower financing costs.